How long should you own a starter home?

 Consider closing costs.
 Every time you buy and sell a home you have to pay closing costs.
 While these costs may be small compared to the overall price of a home, it’s still money that you lose every time a housing transaction is made.

-They way most mortgages are structured, you pay more interest in the first five years.
+The way most mortgages are structured, you pay more interest in the first five years.
 So spending only five years in a home can be a waste of your resources.
 After five years, you usually have made enough progress on the principal amount due, to justify paying a mortgage rather than just rent.

-The case for Starter Homes
+The case for starter homes

 People tend to invest in as much house they can afford, which generally isn’t much.
 It’s usually in the upper end of what your finances allow, which stretches you thin.
 If you consider buying in the lower range, and not spending as much money a month on your mortgage, you have the chance to pay off a bigger chunk of your principal amount owed.

 Purchasing a starter home is completely up to you and what your finances allow, but consider whether you truly consider your home a starter home or whether it’s an investment that you want to make and commit to for years to come.
 Consider what you can afford and what you’d like your monthly payments to be, what you want to be financially responsible for.
 If you want more flexibility and may not want to stay in the home for a long time, buy on the lower end of your budget.
 It gives you the chance to pay off the home faster, giving you more leverage when you hit the housing market the next time.